In 2020 Scotland will celebrate the 700th anniversary of the Declaration of Arbroath, one of the most significant artefacts in our nation’s history.

 The Declaration of Arbroath, also known as the Declaration of Scottish Independence, was a diplomatic letter from the Scots to the Pope in 1320, calling for Scotland to be recognised as an independent kingdom against English claims of overlordship.
 It is thought to be one of the earliest written arguments for popular sovereignty and one of the most significant statements of nationhood in Europe.

-The Declaration is one of the primary foundation stones of Scottish identity, but its influence is international – the text is believed, for example, to be one of the inspirations behind America’s own Declaration of Independence.
+The Declaration is one of the primary foundation stones of Scottish identity, but its influence is international.
 In 2016 the Declaration was also awarded ‘Memory of the World’ status by UNESCO World Heritage.

 The Illustrated Declaration of Arbroath will offer a unique, artistic and visually striking interpretation of this 700-year-old artefact in a way which is fit for the 21st century.
 It will bring the artefact to life, highlighting its cultural significance as well as its contemporary relevance.
 It will examine ideas of community and people-power, and ask what ‘freedom’ means in today’s world.